rmupap/rmupap.github.io/_includes/prerequisite-courses-build.md

 | **Organic Chemistry or Biochemistry**[^5]                 | While not mandatory, taking at least one of these courses is highly recommended.                                   | 3-4                |

 [^1]: earning a grade of B- does not qualify as a B
-[^2]: a two-semester combined human anatomy and physiology course series is acceptable
+[^2]: a two-semester combined Human Anatomy and Physiology course series is acceptable
-[^3]: a two-semester combined human anatomy and physiology course series is acceptable
+[^3]: a two-semester combined Human Anatomy and Physiology course series is acceptable
 [^4]: though not mandatory, application scoring will improve with successful completion and high performance--more importantly, these courses help better prepare students for the rigors of PA program coursework
 [^5]: though not mandatory, application scoring will improve with successful completion and high performance--more importantly, these courses help better prepare students for the rigors of PA program coursework
+[^6]: generally a three-credit Statistics course is required; a two-credit Statistics course only qualifies when included as part of the requirements for earning a graduate degree